darshanas05/Kafka_topic/README.md

 Using Confluent Kafka as the cloud platform to read and write data.

-Using python Kafka producer code for writing data from a local SQL database and publishing it.
+Python script for Kafka producer to write/publish data from a SQL database and publishing it.

-Using python Kafka consumer code to read data as it is published.
+Python script for Kafka consumer to read data as it is published.

 Added .txt file with the schema for kafka

+Using the concept of topics and broker so that cusumer groups can read data from partitions.